uturuncoglu/cop/README.md

 License
 =======

-Conduit is released under a MIT-style license - for detailed license info, refer to: [LICENSE](/LICENSE)
+GeoGate is released under a MIT-style license - for detailed license info, refer to: [LICENSE](/LICENSE)